Todd Redmond

 Todd Richard Redmond (born May 17, 1985) is an American former professional baseball pitcher.
 He was selected by the Pittsburgh Pirates in the 2004 MLB draft and traded to the Atlanta Braves four years later, but never appeared with either team.
 Redmond was acquired by the Cincinnati Reds in 2012, and made his MLB debut later that year.
 He later spent three seasons with the Toronto Blue Jays.

 Professional career

 Minor leagues

 Redmond was drafted by the Pittsburgh Pirates in the 39th round of the 2004 MLB draft.
 Prior to the 2008 season, he was traded to the Atlanta Braves for Tyler Yates.

 Redmond threw a no-hitter for the Triple-A Gwinnett Braves against the Louisville Bats on May 28, 2010.
+On November 2, 2011, the Braves added Redmond to their 40-man roster to prevent him from reaching minor league free agency.

 Redmond spent parts of eight seasons in the minor leagues.
 He was in his fourth season with the Braves' triple-A affiliate in Gwinnett before being called up for the first time in his career on June 17, 2012.
 He was optioned back to Gwinnett on June 21.